What is probate?

 In most states and territories, the deceased must have left property situated in the state or territory where probate is being sought.

-- Timing to apply: usually if it has been more than 6 months since the death of the Will-maker, the Court will require a reason for the delay in making the application for probate.
+- Timing to apply: an application for probate should be made as soon as possible after the death of the Will-maker.
+Usually, if it has been more than 6 months since the death of the Will-maker, the Court will require a reason for the delay in making the application for probate.

 When to use the Quick Laws Online Probate Application